afantes/JSMiniTasks/README.md

 => Disable Right Click : This code provides a simple and effective way to disable the right-click context menu on a webpage.

 => Redirect Function to URL : This code provides a simple and effective way to implement a button that allows the user to redirect to a specified URL when clicked.

+=> Type Writer Effects On Text : This code creates a simple typewriter effect on a text string when a button is clicked.